 Top 10 Guess Who Songs

 Winnipeg's the Guess Who was one of only a handful of Canadian bands found American success in the '60s and '70s.
 Driven by the powerhouse, soulful vocals of multi-instrumentalist Burton Cummings, the band scored a number of hits prior to having originally disbanded in 1975, yet many of their songs remain an important part of rock's history.
-Ultimate Classic Rock gives you our picks for the Top 10 Guess Who Songs.
+UCR gives you our picks for the Top 10 Guess Who Songs.

 The banality of the morning commute and the day in the life of a blue-collar worker has never sounded so rocking as in this first entry into the Top 10 Guess Who Songs.
 Despite having lost guitarist Randy Bachman leading up to the making of the record, the Guess Who sound as vital and energetic as they did on previous singles.

 This paean to famed radio disc jockey Robert Weston Smith, better known as Wolfman Jack, drops a number of musical references in the song, much in the same spirit as Don McLean's "American Pie."
 When the listener hears Burton Cummings reference the Crystals' "Da Do Ron Ron" and Gene Chandler's "Duke of Earl," one can't help but wonder what kind of influence Smith's musical choices might have had in Cummings becoming the musician he was.

 The twin-guitar attack of Kurt Winter and Greg Leskiw dominates this 1970 hit from the Guess Who.
 This next track in our Top 10 Guess Who songs is a straight-forward mid-tempo rocker that sees Burton Cummings contemplating the state of the world, feeling as though too many people are overlooking the some of the basics that keep the human race moving forward.